 For one, Photoshop is now only sold through a subscription program, which can cost you from anywhere from $10 to $80 per month depending on how many other Adobe programs you need (and even more if you happen to live outside the US).
 And with Adobe’s subscription model if you stop paying, you can’t use the program anymore, even if you’ve paid several times its worth over the years.

-But the real reason is that unless you’re doing heavy photo and design work, Photoshop is probably overkill for your humble content editing needs (mainly cropping, resizing, making small adjustments, etc).
+But the real reason is that unless you’re doing heavy photo and design work, Photoshop is probably an overkill for your humble content editing needs (mainly cropping, resizing, making small adjustments, etc).

 On Windows, we suggest you check out Paint.net, a free, lightweight bitmap editor, or Corel PaintShop Pro, a mature and very capable Photoshop alternative that’s been around for over 2 decades.
 If you insist on Adobe, there’s always Photoshop Elements, Photoshop’s scaled-down little brother that thankfully remains available to purchase outside of a subscription program.